mesosphere/marathon/docs/docs/recipes.md

 ### Preventing Accidental Use of Special Roles inside Marathon

-With the base setup, that is, with no command-line parameters specified, all Marathon applications will by default use all resources either assigned to the unspecific "*" role or the role you specified with `--mesos_role`.
+With the base setup, that is, with no command-line parameters specified, all Marathon applications will by default use all resources either assigned to the unspecific "*" role or the role you specified with `--mesos_roles`.

 To ensure that only special tasks are run on nodes you specify, you can use a separate Marathon instance for those tasks.